semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

     sem port-forward [JOB ID of running job] [REMOTE TCP PORT] [LOCAL TCP PORT]

-So, the `sem port-forward` command needs three command line arguments: the Job ID, the remote TCP port number, which is used in the Virtual Machine (VM), and the local TCP port number, which is used by the local machine.
+So, the `sem port-forward` command needs three command line arguments: the Job ID, the remote TCP port number that is used in the Virtual Machine (VM), and the local TCP port number, which will be used in the local machine.

 The `sem port-forward` command works with running jobs only.